IDAES/idaes-pse/docs_rst/core/util/model_serializer.rst

 The IDAES framework has some utility functions for serializing the state of a Pyomo model.
 These functions can save and load attributes of Pyomo components, but cannot reconstruct the Pyomo objects (it is not a replacement for pickle).
-It does have some advantages over pickel though.
+It does have some advantages over pickle though.
 Not all Pyomo models are picklable.
 Serialization and deserialization of the model state to/from json is more secure in that it only deals with data and not executable code.
-It should be safe to use the ``from_json()`` function with data from untrusted sources, while, unpickeling an object from an untrusted source is not secure.
-Storing a model state using these functions is also probably more robust against Python and Python package version changes, and possibly more sutable for log-term storage of results.
+It should be safe to use the ``from_json()`` function with data from untrusted sources, while, unpickling an object from an untrusted source is not secure.
+Storing a model state using these functions is also probably more robust against Python and Python package version changes, and possibly more suitable for long-term storage of results.

 Below are a few example use cases for this module.

 * Some models are very complex and may take minutes to initialize.
 Once a model is initialized it's state can be saved.
 For future runs, the initialized state can be reloaded instead of rerunning the initialization procedure.
-* Results can be stored for later evaluation without needed to rerun the model.
+* Results can be stored for later evaluation without needing to rerun the model.
 These results can be archived in a data management system if needed later.
 * These functions may be useful in writing initialization procedures.
 For example, a model may be constructed and ready to run but first it may need to be initialized.
 Which components are active and which variables are fixed can be stored.
-The initialization can change which variables fixed and which components are active.
+The initialization can change which variables are fixed and which components are active.
 The original state can be read back after initialization, but where only values of variables that were originally fixed are read back in.
-This is an easy way to ensure whatever the initialization procedure may do, the results is exactly the same problem (with only better initial values for unfixed variables).
+This is an easy way to ensure that whatever the initialization procedure may do, the result is exactly the same problem (with only better initial values for unfixed variables).
 * These functions can be used to send and receive model data to/from JavaScript user interface components.

 Examples